Skip to main content

 4. The "Digital Labyrinth" Method - Organizing Without Stress

-If you're someone who finds it extremely difficult to maintain order in your gallery—maybe there are too many pictures, or you simply lack the time—there's another approach I call the "digital labyrinth."
+If you find it extremely difficult to maintain perfect order in your gallery—maybe there are too many pictures, or you simply lack the time—there's another approach I call the "digital labyrinth."

 Instead of trying to achieve perfect organization right away, create a hybrid system: